choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 ![](food_4.jpg)

 After lunch, we went to the peninsula, which seemed to be where some activity congregated.
+There's another monastery at the tip of the peninsula, which used to be an island.

 ![](./sevan_2.jpg)
 ![](./sevan_3.jpg)

-There were quite a number of tourists here visiting the monastery atop Sevan island, now a peninsula.

 ## Garni

 ![Accommodation at Garni](./garni_2.jpg)

 We stayed for a night at Garni, in a "hidden garden".
-Breakfast was simple, but having it in the midst of nature elevated the experience.
+Breakfast (the next day) was simple, but having it in the midst of nature elevated the experience.

+Once again, another location which would have been nice to chill at, but we only stayed for a night.

 ![Backyard](./garni_1.jpg)
 ![](./food_5.jpg)

-We told the owner we were headed for Geghard monastery, and he gave us a chef's kiss and made the sign of the cross, so you know UNESCO got something good in store for you.
-Unfortunately, we had arrived too early (or it was closed?) so we didn't get to see much.
-Played with puppies, looked around, then headed back for breakfast.
+The night we arrived, we put our stuff down and immediately visited the following landmarks:

 ### Symphony of Stones

+An interesting natural formation of stones around a gorge.

 ### Garni Temple

 Garni seemed to have quite a number of ticketed locations, and naturally tons of tourists.
 This was also one of them, but I could see the appeal.
 Apparently, this was a pre-Christianity temple!

+After that, we looked for a place to eat.
+We wandered into Sergei Mot, which was open on Google Maps, but couldn't find anyone.

+We eventually stumbled into the kitchen, who told us they were closed, but at the entrance were the cooks, having drinks by the grills, who told as that they're in fact open
+(or at least intended to serve us).

+They turned the lights on at the dining area and we had some of the best barbequeue this trip.
+On the way out again we passed the cooks who offered us shots of their vodka.
+Incredible hospitality.
+Even before this we had considered coming back again the next morning, but our plans didn't allow for it.

 ### A Spoonful of Love